 To meet the needs of its new fiber utility Pulse, the city recognized that one of its primary requirements was a need for access to near real-time spatial data to ensure the various systems and groups were talking to each other throughout the organization.
 The Loveland team set out to capture a list of requirements for the development.
 One of the key considerations was a need for fast and efficient data exchange between data formats and platforms, and between end users (office teams, construction crews, planning and network engineers, business management, marketing, and field technicians).
 There was the need to provide access to and a method for maintaining up-to-date data for crew safety and liability.
 Remote working capabilities were needed as well to provide support across multiple mobile platforms (laptops, Android devices, iPhones, Toughbook and more).
 Pivotal was the need for a flexible and scalable ecosystem suitable for use by a startup broadband provider.

-Assemble a variety of key Esri products and services, in combination with Schneider Electric's ArcFM Fiber Manager, and build out a utility's infrastructure from scratch.
+A variety of ArcGIS tools from Esri were combined with Schneider Electric's ArcFM Fiber Manager to build the utility’s infrastructure from scratch.

 Schneider Electric (ArcFM Fiber Manager)